SEIR-11-08/deliverable-submissions/README.md

 ---

-3. From there you will propted with a popup asking where you would like to "fork" the repo to.
+3. From there you will prompted with a popup asking where you would like to "fork" the repo to.
 Select your own github account here.

 ![Assignment repo](./images/where-to-fork.png)